 How To Store Dried Beans

-Dried beans should be stored in an airtight container to stop moisture getting in, and kept in a cool, dark, dry place.
+Dried beans should be stored in an airtight container to stop moisture from getting in and kept in a cool, dark, dry place.

 In order to stop your dried beans from going bad, you can add an extra ziplock bag over the packet they came in.
 This ensures no moisture gets in.
-Also, if one pack does go bad, it means it doesn’t contaminate any other bags.
+Also, if one pack goes bad, it doesn’t contaminate any other bags.